rtimush/sbt-updates/README.md

 dependencyUpdatesFilter -= moduleFilter(organization = "org.scala-lang")
 ```

-SBT plugin updates
+sbt plugin updates
 =============
-If `sbt-updates` is installed in your global file you can get updates for SBT plugins by using the `reload plugins` command:
+If `sbt-updates` is installed in your global file you can get updates for sbt plugins by using the `reload plugins` command:
 ```
 > reload plugins
 ...